mittalprakhar/mittalprakhar/README.md

 ### About me:
 - BS in Computer Science, Georgia Institute of Technology (2020-23)
 - Specialize in programming robots and building interactive apps and websites
-- Looking for Software and Product roles for Fall 2023
+- Looking for Software and Robotics roles for Fall 2023

 ### I am currently:
-- Developing a Discord bot that can host a variety of party games
+- Leveraging Neural Descriptor Fields for obtaining SE(3)-equivariant representations of robot trajectories
-- Solving the Ultimate Tic-Tac-Toe using Monte Carlo tree-search
+- Working on inverse kinematics and trajectory optimization for the limbs of Agility Robotics' Digit humanoid
-- Learning Convolutional Neural Networks in ROS 2
+- Developing a Chromium extension for curating, sharing, and rating reading lists by topic

 ### Contact me:
 - [Website](https://prakharmittal.com)